Fleet Manager Manual — OneRoad

 Understanding Your Role

 OneRoad offers two fleet account types.
-Choose the one that matches your situation — you select this during sign-up.
+Choose the one that matches your situation — you select this during sign-up and it determines what you can access.

 Owner Operator